himalayahall/demo/src/main/marimo/req_design_test.md

 After successfully installing Marimo, open a command line terminal, execute `marimo tutorial intro`.
 This will launch Marimo with a introductory tutorial.

-Click on the **settings gear** icon at the top right on Marimo page and from dropdown menu click `User settings`.
-Click `Runtime` and then uncheck `Autorun on startup`.

-**This setting change is important** to prevent Marimo from auto-executing tests when Notebook is loaded.
+Click on **settings icon** ⚙️ at the top right on Marimo page and from dropdown menu click `User settings`.
+Click `Runtime` and uncheck `Autorun on startup`. **This setting change is important** to prevent Marimo from auto-executing tests when the Notebook is loaded.
 We want control over running the tests!
 <!---->
 #### Test setup

-Either load this Notebook in Marimo or exit Marimo, navigate to where this Notebook is stored, and run `marimo edit req_design_test.py`.
-This will start Maromo and open this Notebook for editing (without auto execution).
+ - Either load the Notebook in Marimo, or exit Marimo, navigate to where this Notebook is stored, and run `marimo edit req_design_test.py`.
+This will start Marimo and open the Notebook for editing (without auto execution).

-Start the application in VSCode so that REST endpoints are ready for testing.
+ - [Run](#running) the application in VSCode so that REST endpoints are ready for testing.

 ```{.python.marimo}
 # Import dependencies.